eloebel/glacier-front-extraction/README.md

 ## Usage
 We provide three options for using this software.
 We recommend using the containerized implementation via Docker (Option 1) or Singularity (Option 2).
+Also possible to use our source code directly (Option 3).
 ### Option 1: Docker
 ```
 docker pull eloebel/glacier-front-extraction:latest